mienaikoe/ziyu/Chapters/2-3-Chapter10.md

-"You're coming with me," She said in a broken voice, pushing Casra back on the pathway to the shadestead.
+"You're coming with me," She said in a broken voice, pushing Casra back on the pathway to the Great Pavilion.

 Kip leapt up and forward to get through the door and run after them.
 Linyu wasn't far behind.